justmark0-me/backend/README.md

 ### Contributions
 Contributions are welcome!
-You can suggest them in github, also if needed you can contact me 😊
+You can suggest them in github, also if needed you can contact me, my active contacts are in my github profile 😊